mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 I change my last name to Suzanne to avoid identity confusion in my career.
-I pick Suzanne from a list of family names my parents kindly send me.
+I pick Suzanne from a list of family names my parents kindly send over.
 I'm half-aware at the time
 that I should be changing my given name instead.
 I move un-specified "M" to the middle, with a sense that I might need it later.

-Given different genital circumstances at birth,
+Given different genital circumstances,
-I would have been Miriam Suzanne Meyer, or Mary Sue, or some variant.
+I would have been Miriam Suzanne Meyer at birth, or Mary Sue, or another variant.
 After three years,
-I change my first name to Miriam, and move Eric to the middle, for a sense of gender-queering history that I can drop to an initial at any time.
+I change my first name to Miriam, and move Eric to the middle — for a sense of gender-queering history that I can drop to an initial at any time.

 The man at TSA looks confused.
 *Is that supposed to say Erica?*